HqiTao/TextInPlace/README.md

 #### Maze-with-Text Dataset

 To bridge the gap between current text-based repetitive indoor scene datasets and the typical scenarios encountered in robot navigation, we establish an indoor VPR benchmark dataset, called Maze-with-Text.
-First, we use a handheld Insta360 One X3 spherical camera to record videos with a resolution of 3840 × 1920 across five floors.
-On each floor, two videos are captured along approximately the same trajectory at different times, serving as the query and database sets, respectively.
 The number of images in the Maze-with-Text dataset is as follows：

 | **Floor** | 1 | 2 | 3 | 4 | 5 | All |
 |:----------------:|:-:|:-:|:-:|:-:|:--:|:--:|